 You should counsel your client not to provide any documents to the expert without discussing them with you, as these usually become available to the other side eventually, and can sometimes hurt your case instead of helping it.

-It is important to realize that the expert is not bound by the rules of evidence, so he can look at all kinds of documents, including documents from the internet, audio and video recordings, unauthenticated photographs, etc, and this evidence will be reflected or even sited in the expert’s report and will be seen by the judge.
+It is important to realize that the expert is not bound by the rules of evidence, so he can look at all kinds of documents, including documents from the internet, audio and video recordings, unauthenticated pictures, etc, and this evidence will be reflected and cited in the expert’s report and will be seen by the judge.

 You have received a copy of the evaluators’ report and it is unfavorable to your client, now what?